 Oceanside is a Charter City governed by a five-member City Council.
-Elected City officials include the Mayor, 4 City Council members, the City Clerk and the City Treasurer.
-These positions are elected at large for four-year terms.
+Elected City officials include the Mayor, four City Council members, the City Clerk and the City Treasurer.
+These positions are four-year terms.
 Oceanside's General Municipal Elections are held in November of even-numbered years.
 Elections are consolidated with the statewide election through the San Diego County Registrar of Voters.

-In November 2018, two of the Council seats for districts 1 and 2 and City Treasurer will be up for election.
+In November 2022, two of the Council seats for Districts 1 and 2 will be up for election.

 GENERAL REQUIREMENTS FOR CANDIDACY

 Candidates for public office in the City of Oceanside must be citizens of California aged 18 or older.
 They must reside in Oceanside and be a registered voter eligible to vote in Oceanside at the time the nomination papers are issued.
 Candidates must appear in person in the City Clerk's Office during the Nomination Period to be issued their Nomination Papers.
 At that time, all information necessary to run for office will be provided in the form of a Candidate Handbook.
-The only required cost is a $25 non-refundable filing fee.
 There is an optional cost if the candidate wants to include a Candidate's Statement in the Sample Ballot.
 That cost is estimated and changes per election.

 VOTER REGISTRATION AND POLLING PLACES